Roopaish/Flutter-RoadMap/README.md

   // MyApp inherits StatelessWidget provided by Flutter or material.dart class MyApp extends StatelessWidget {
+    // Define Class properties like variables and functions/methods in here

     @override // optional,  annotation used to mark an instance member as overriding an inherited class member

     // build method to return a Widget(class)
     // takes a required argument of type BuildContext
     // to handle location of widget in widget tree Widget build(BuildContext context) {
+      // Define variables and functions that needs to reset and build when rebuilding the interface

       // MaterialApp is root widget
       return MaterialApp(
         home: Text("Hello"),